 In summary, there is an alarming rate of students with LD continuing to struggle in reading achievement, specifically in secondary education (Kim, Vaughn, Klingner, Woodruff, Reutebuch, & Kouzekanani, 2006).
 The literature is clear that EBPs should be used to help support students with LD with reading achievement.
 To date, teachers that work with students with LD are not consistently implementing EBPs for reading comprehension to support their students reading achievement in the classroom.
 This action does not allow students with LD full access to the content.
 Consequently, the current teaching instructional model, with knowledge distribution, has been represented by a teacher delivering information to a student from the interpretation of the teacher’s perspective.
 This study seeks to comprehend from a teacher’s perspective, what would it take, for teachers to incorporate EBPs for reading comprehension into their teaching pedagogy, that would allow students with LD full access to their content.
 A critical constructivism approach will allow me to structure my research to investigate the current instructional practices of teachers in the classroom in a secondary setting.
 It will help me to discover and address why there are inconsistencies of teachers not using EBPs for reading comprehension in secondary classroom for students with LD.

+Jason – nicely done!
+Your flow especially when you get to CT comes out very nicely and you are able to capture the nuance and the important issues clearly.
+There is some clarity that you still need to think about in terms of Constructivism – lots of educators get caught up in the teaching and learning constructivism that sometimes derails the methodological issues –but I think you are in good shape to edit and rework as you move forward.
+You do have minor typos and things to clear up and be careful in subsequent papers- but overall –not to repeat the comments –this looks good!

+Dr. B

+28/30

 References